waleed-o99/Hotel-Booking-Demand-Cancelation-Streamlit-App/README.md

-# 🎈 Blank app template
+# 🎈 Prediction of Hotel Booking Demand Cancellation - Streamlit app

 A simple Streamlit app template for you to modify!